Gecko: A Simulation Environment with Stateful Feedback for Refining Agent Tool Calls: Introduction

-We perform extensive evaluation on the BFCLv3 benchmark \cite{bfcl} and $\tau^2$-bench \cite{tau2bench}, where Gecko has automatically synthesized 8,578 and 13 tools, respectively.
-We show that tool calls generated by many LLMs, such as GPT-4o and GPT-5, can be effectively hosted and executed in Gecko.
-As shown in Fig.~\ref{fig:gats_perf_improvement} and Table \ref{tab:model_performance}, improvements are consistent across different planning LLMs and across both single-turn and multi-turn tasks.
+We perform extensive evaluation on the BFCLv3 \cite{bfcl} and $\tau^2$-bench \cite{tau2bench}, where Gecko instantiates simulated versions of 8,578 and 25 benchmark tools from their specifications, respectively.
+We show that tool calls generated by many LLMs, such as GPT-4o \cite{gpt4o} and GPT-5 \cite{gpt5}, can be effectively hosted and executed in Gecko.
+As shown in Fig.~\ref{fig:gats_perf_improvement} and Table~\ref{tab:model_performance}, improvements are consistent across different planning LLMs and across both single-turn and multi-turn tasks.
 For example, the overall performance of GPT-4o is improved from 76.93\% to 84.62\% on BFCLv3.
-To summarize, this paper discusses the following main points.

-\begin{itemize}[leftmargin=*] \item We introduce Gecko, a simulation environment which allows virtual tool use and gives useful feedback.
-Gecko successfully grounds tool calls generated by LLMs. \item By providing tool use feedback to the planning LLM, Gecko naturally supports test-time scaling that refines the tool calls during inference. \item We show our method brings consistent improvement to existing LLMs on BFCLv3 and $\tau^2$-bench. \item We point out exciting insights and future directions made possible by Gecko. \end{itemize}
+To summarize, this paper makes the following contributions: \begin{itemize}[leftmargin=*] \item We introduce Gecko, a stateful simulation environment that provides validation, simulated tool responses, and task-level feedback for pre-execution refinement of LLM tool calls. \item We propose GATS, a test-time scaling method that uses Gecko as a simulation sandbox to iteratively refine tool-call trajectories before final execution with real tools. \item We show that GATS brings consistent improvement to existing LLMs on BFCLv3 and $\tau^2$-bench. \item We analyze the mechanisms, limitations, and future directions made possible by Gecko. \end{itemize}